GameTechForgeRbx/ExportProjectPluginRbx/README.md

 ## Overview

-**ExportProjectPluginRbx** is a Roblox Studio plugin designed to simplify the process of exporting Roblox places, models, or assets.
+**ExportProjectPluginRbx** is a Roblox Studio plugin designed to simplify the process of exporting the Structure of a Roblox-Game.
 It includes a Python script to further process or automate exported data for integration with external tools or pipelines.

 ---